 A tax audit is conducted by the Government Tax Department or Tax Authority to investigate non-compliance with tax law.
 A Tax audit is performed due to non-compliance found by the government tax department’s tax authority or schedule set.

-Entities or persons file tax returns to the tax department annually; this is the return filler’s responsibility to present accurate and fair information.
+Entities or people file tax returns to the tax department annually; the return filler is responsible for presenting accurate and fair information.

 6) Information Technology Audit (IT Audit)

-The Primary objectives of IT Audit include: –
+The Primary objectives of an IT Audit include the:

 - Determine ineptitudes in IT systems.